 Chained Bar stitch

-Chained bar stitch forms a solid line, ideal for borders, or you can use it to couch down ribbons, tape or flat braids.
+Chained bar stitch forms a solid line, ideal for borders, or you can use it to couch down ribbons, tape, or flat braids.

-Chained bar 1You are going to work a zig-zag chain stitch across the bar.
+You are going to work a zig-zag chain stitch across the bar.
 You might like to refresh your memory on how to work zig zag chain.

 This is a stitch where contrasting threads work well.
 For instance, a metallic thread over a bar of silk is stunning.

-Chained bar 2Work from left to right.
-Bring the needle from the back of the fabric and hold the thread with the left thumb.
+Work from left to right.
+Bring the needle from the back of the fabric and hold the thread with your left thumb.
 Insert the needle back into where it first came out.
-Take the needle through the fabric bringing the point of the needle out on a diagonally below the straight stitches.
-With the thread wrapped under the needle point pull the needle through the fabric.
+Take the needle through the fabric, bringing the point of the needle out diagonally below the straight stitches.
+With the thread wrapped under the needle, point pull the needle through the fabric.

-Chained bar step 3In the second stitch, turn the angle of the chain stitch to take the chain over the bar.
+In the second stitch, turn the angle of the chain stitch to take the chain over the bar.
 Continue along the bar until the straight stitches are couched down by the zig-zag chain stitches.

 Tip!
-If your stitches do not lie flat as you enter the fabric with each loop pierce the end of the previous loop.
+If your stitches do not lie flat as you enter the fabric with each loop, pierce the end of the previous loop.

 17 Comments